iamfitz7/Cybersecurity_Portfolio/Week17_Defender_XDR_Sentinel_Investigations/README.md

 ---

-# MITRE ATT&CK in Lab 03
+# MITRE ATT&CK

-A Sentinel rule for suspicious resource deployment was reviewed.
+A Sentinel rule related to suspicious resource deployment was reviewed.

-The rule mapped to:
+It mapped to:

 ```text
 Tactic: